-AICP certification is the only nationwide, independent verification of planners' qualifications.
-Earn the AICP credential and colleagues and employers will know that you have the academic qualifications, relevant work experience, and mastery of essential skills required to serve your community effectively.
+AICP Certification is the only nationwide, independent verification of planners' qualifications.
+Earn the AICP Certification and colleagues and employers will know that you have the academic qualifications, relevant work experience, and mastery of essential skills required to serve your community effectively.

 "AICP is the seal of approval.
 It gives identity to the profession and it gives planners credibility."